 “Bowery’s approach to indoor farming represents a meaningful disruption to the traditional produce supply chain, and its systems-based approach to engineering and farm design is unparalleled”, states Andy Wheeler, a general partner at GV (formerly Google Ventures).

-Bowery intends to used its newly raised funds to accelerate innovation, hire more employees, support research and development, and build more indoor farming operations.
-In January 2021, Bowery brought Injong Rhee as the company’s Chief Technology Officer.
+Bowery will use its newly raised funds to speed up innovation, hire more employees, support research and development, and build more indoor farming operations.
+In January 2021, Bowery hired Injong Rhee as the company’s Chief Technology Officer.
 Rhee was formerly a Vice President at Google and CTO of Samsung.

 Bowery Farming in Pennsylvania

-An industrial site in Bethlehem, Pennsylvania is currently being converted into what will be Bowery’s largest vertical farming site to date.
-Bowery is particularly focused on expanding its network in the Northeast and mid-Atlantic regions of the United States.
-The company is also opening Farm X, a high-tech hub for research and development in Kearny, New Jersey.
-Farm X will feature an in-house breeding program and research lab.
+Bowery is converting an industrial site in Bethlehem, Pennsylvania into what will be the company’s largest vertical farming site.
+This will help the company expand its network in the Northeast and mid-Atlantic regions of the United States.
+The company is also opening a high-tech hub for research and development in Kearny, New Jersey: Farm X, Farm X will feature an in-house breeding program and research lab.
 Through its commitment to research and development efforts, Bowery hopes to speed up commercial timelines for growing crops.

-The modern farming concept that Bowery has pioneered has the potential to revolutionize the future of agriculture.
+This modern farming concept could revolutionize the future of agriculture.
 As weather conditions become more uncertain in the future, indoor farming will play an important role for its reliability.